*First published June 2016. Updated August 2021!

 Want a baby’s breath flower crown for your wedding, an upcoming party or other celebration?
-Today we’re sharing how to make a baby’s breath flower crown.
+Today I’m sharing how to make a baby’s breath flower crown.

-Baby’s breath are a great option for flower crowns since they’re always in season and very inexpensive!
+Baby’s breath is a great option for flower crowns since they’re always in season and very inexpensive!

 Please note: Paisley + Sparrow is a participant in the Amazon Services LLC Associates Program.
 This post may include affiliate links which means I may earn a small commission if you shop using the links below at no additional cost to you.

 Baby’s breath flower crowns are super cute and classy.
 You can make them for all of your bridesmaids for your wedding or bachelorette party or for guests at your baby shower.
-They’re fun and simple and go with any outfit!
+They’re fun and simple and go with any outfit, whether your style is rustic, bohemian or romantic!

-This flower crown can be made using an types of flowers – peonies, roses, daisies or even greenery!
+This flower crown can be made using any types of flowers — peonies, roses, daisies or even just greenery!

-Flower crowns found at retailers can be very pricey and frankly, not as cute as flower crowns using real flowers.
+Flower crowns found at retailers using faux florals can be very pricey and frankly, not as cute as flower crowns using real flowers.
 Plus, when you make your own flower crown you can be creative with it and save money!

 - Floral Tape